 "Those with Asperger's Syndrome are generally indistinguishable from an average person.
 They often go without the social support that others on the autistic spectrum receive.
 They are given special education to help them fit better into society but they stand as some of the most vulnerable individuals at all stages of life.
 At school they are bullied, socially isolated.
 In adulthood 70% of autistics receive a significant lack of support from social services and at least one in three live with severe mental health difficulties."

-According to the recently adopted North American diagnostic criteria, the diagnosis of Asperger's.
-Autism is now divided not into two, but into three levels of increasing severity (note that the terminology "High-functioning" & "Severe" is not official, but has remained in use since the time when it was used in diagnostics):
+According to the North American diagnostic criteria adopted in 2013, the diagnosis of Asperger's syndrome has been phased out.
+However, the term continues to be used in articles and blogs.
+Autism is now divided not into two, but into three levels (note that the terminology "High-functioning" & "Severe" is not official, but has remained in use since the time when it was used in diagnostics):

 Please pay attention that high-functioning / level 1 autists still need support.